 Options for Saving Photos in Lightroom

 What you decide on for how to save photos in Lightroom will depend on where those photos are going next.
-The way you will export them depends on whether the Lightroom files are your finished product, you are sending them to a wedding photo editing company, like ShootDotEdit, or they will continue to be processed in another program, such as Photoshop.
+The way you will export your images from Lightroom depends on whether the files are your finished product, you are sending them to a wedding photo editing company, like ShootDotEdit, or they will continue to be processed in another program, such as Photoshop.
 The information below will walk you through the process of saving or exporting your photos in both situations.

 In a majority of cases, a wedding photography editing company will use Lightroom and use all of the features and tools needed to produce perfect, eye-catching wedding photographs.
-Lightroom has most of the tools a professional photo editor will need for general edits and improvements to your photography, including exposure, contrast, saturation, cropping, and other creative adjustments.
+Lightroom has most of the tools a professional photo editor will need for general edits and improvements to your photography, including exposure, contrast, saturation, cropping, and other creative adjustments, such as creating bokeh for images.Images by Brian Hatton Photography

 After you receive your edited images back from a photo editor for photographers, you can export those files in their final format.
 After selecting the file or files that are ready to export, you will choose the right settings from Lightroom’s Export menu.
 The basics that will be more familiar in this menu are setting the export location and the name for the saved file.
 You will also choose file settings, including the file format (JPEG, PNG.
 PSD), color settings, and image quality.